-Retail household operating expenditure has increased by $\pounds 1.22m$ (4%) compared to the prior year.
+Retail household operating expenditure has increased by $\pounds 4.08m$ (13%) compared to the prior year.
 The net increase can be explained by:

-- £0.78m (36%) increase in debt management costs due increased usage of external debt recovery services to improve debt recovery. - £1.80m (25%) increase in customer services costs partly due to one off accounting accrual releases as well as some reclassification costs from Wholesale. - £2.90m (26%) decrease in doubtful debts due to improved collection rates, as the business places more attention and focus on customer cash collection rates. - £0.16m (9%) increase in meter reading costs due to an increase in the customer base for measured customers.
+£0.23m (3%) increase in customer services costs.
+We have seen above inflationary increases in Royal Mail charges which has let to significantly higher postage costs in 2024-25

-- £0.98m (11%) increase in other operating expenditure. - £0.06m (27%) decrease in other local authority and Cumulo rates. - £0.47m (236%) increase in PU opex recharge.
+- £0.18m (6%) increase in debt management costs due increased usage of external debt recovery services to improve debt recovery. - £1.32m (16%) increase in doubtful debts due to deterioration in collection rates, as the business places more attention and focus on customer cash collection rates. - £0.25m (13%) increase in meter reading costs due to an increase in the customer base for measured customers and above inflationary price increases in meter reading contractor costs. - £1.81m (18%) increase in other operating expenditure.
+Average headcount has increased by 6 FTE.
+There has been an Increase in overhead costs allocated to retail due to higher underlying costs primarily in technology and people costs.
+Also, a change in the allocation of vehicle lease costs in 2024/25 has led to lower credits being allocated to Retail. - £0.01m (8%) increase in other local authority and Cumulo rates. - £0.29m (107%) increase in PU opex recharge.